tailwindlabs/tailwindcss.com/source/docs/utility-first.blade.md

 But once you've actually built something this way, you'll quickly notice some really important benefits:

 - **You aren't wasting energy inventing class names**.
-No more adding silly class names like `sidebar-inner-wrapper` just to be able to style something, and no more agonizing over the perfect abstract name for something that's really just a flex container.
+No more adding silly class names like `sidebar-inner-wrapper` to be able to style something, and no more agonizing over the perfect abstract name for something that's really just a flex container.
 - **Your CSS stops growing**.
 Using a traditional approach, your CSS files get bigger every time you add a new feature.
 With utilities, everything is reusable so you rarely need to write new CSS.
 - **Making changes feels safer**.
 CSS is global and you never know what you're breaking when you make a change.
 Classes in your HTML are local, so you can change them without worrying about something else breaking.